 Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation by 2014, providing new facilities available for community use outside school hours, that will complement facilities provided elsewhere in the local community; • Redundant parts of the Bredinghurst site will be developed for housing, including family housing, with the retention and reuse of the old Victorian buildings.
-This will be subject to developer interest but should be completed by 2014. " 218 796 While the objectives and themes listed in section 3.2 of the AAP are in general sensible, more thought should be given as to the number of objectives, and it would be useful to know more about how they were tested to ensure that they would work together.
-More detail will be needed in subsequent sections to define exactly how the policies in the AAP will help to meet the objectives set out; at the moment, in some instances, the thread cannot easily be discerned.
-The sustainability appraisal tests the different objectives against each other, and demonstrates that they are all compatible.
+This will be subject to developer interest but should be completed by 2014. " 218 796 the AAP are in general sensible, more thought should be given as to the number of objectives, and it would be useful to know more about how they were tested to ensure that they would work together.
+More detail will be needed in subsequent sections to define exactly how the policies in the AAP will help to meet the objectives set out; at the moment, in some instances, The sustainability appraisal tests the different objectives against each other, and demonstrates that they are all compatible.
 The introduction section to each of the area-wide policies sets out which key objectives the policies in each section is seeking to meet.
 The AAP also now includes a monitoring table, which links the objectives with the policies, helping to show clarity on how they link together.
-219 796 Policy 1 No significant comment on this policy, save to reiterate the point in the section above suggesting that the AAP needs to make much clearer how the impacts of the development of the various sites will intersect.
+219 796 Policy 1 the point in the section above suggesting that the AAP needs to make much clearer how the impacts of the development of the various sites will intersect.
 Please also note comments in the section below on site PNAAP 6.
 We would suggest that, when examining use above existing ground floor units, the policy wording should be changed to, "the viability of ground floor units would not be affected".
-A planning approach needs to be taken that recognises that a 'critical mass' of, for example, new residential provision on the upper storeys of houses on Rye Lane might affect the traditionally later trading hours of businesses on that road.
-These wider impacts need to be considered, rather than just the effect upon the nearest ground Retail schemes which are submitted in the town centre will also be assessed against the criteria in Saved Southwark Plan Policy 1.7 which requires an applicant to demonstrate that the scale and nature of a proposal is appropriate to the character and function of the centre and its catchment area.
+A planning approach needs to be taken that recognises that a 'critical mass' of, for example, new residential provision on the upper Retail schemes which are submitted in the town centre will also be assessed against the criteria in Saved Southwark Plan Policy 1.7 which requires an applicant to demonstrate that the scale and nature of a proposal is appropriate to the character and function of the centre and its catchment area.
 This will ensure that the impacts on the vitality and viability of the town centre is fully assessed across all of the proposal sites.
 We have removed this part of the policy in the submission version AAP.
 It is considered that it would not have added anything to what our current borough-wide adopted policies already set out.
 Policy 1.7 of the Southwark Plan permits a range of uses in town centres subject to a range of criteria being met.